-The Behavioral Health Research and Technical Assistance (BHRT) Program currently employs the following data sources in its research.
+The Behavioral Health Resources and Technical Assistance (BHRT) Program currently employs the following data sources in its research.

 Maryland Statewide Epidemiological Outcomes Workgroup (SEOW)